iaeiou/blue-plankton-2/content/posts/winter.md

 Best of all you don't have to do any schlepping or storage of firewood.

 The cost of running the propane stove is going to depend on the going rate of propane.
 The highest my bill got was $275/month but it typically ranged from $125- $150 to heat 750 square feet.

+Mount a small fan to the side of the fireplace to better circulate the air.
+Ceiling fans help with this too.

 ## Wood Stoves